-When comparing loans, pay special attention to the following features:
+When comparing loans, pay special to the following features:

-- Perks and discounts.
-Some providers may allow you to bundle a personal loan with other financial products to get a discount, for example taking on a credit card with the provider.
-Other lenders may have flexible repayment options, or if you choose to use a credit card, you may be able to earn rewards points for your purchases.
-Take a look at some features offered by lenders and see if any of them can make your life easier – or at least less expensive!
+Perks and discounts.
+Some lenders may allow you to bundle a personal loan with other financial products to get a discount, while others may have flexible repayment options.
+If you opt to use a credit card, you may be able to earn rewards points, miles or cash back for your purchases.
+Take a look at some features offered by these lenders and see if any of them can make your life easier (or less expensive).

-- Repayment flexibility.
-Check whether you’re able to repay the loan early without facing any penalties, or if you’ll be able to extend the loan should you need more time to make your repayments.
+Repayment flexibility.
+Check if you are able to repay the loan early without penalties or if you’ll be able to extend the loan if you need more time to make payments.

-- Fixed or variable interest rates.
-A fixed rate option can help you plan your repayments because you know exactly what they will be over the course of the loan, but this may also mean you miss out on lower interest rates.
-Fixed rate loans are usually available for a maximum of five years.
-Variable rates, on the other hand, start off low but fluctuate over the life of the loan, making it hard to budget for the repayments since you won’t know the exact rate.
-However, these loans are generally available with repayment terms as long as seven years and you may save money from lower variable rates – but that’s not guaranteed.
+Fixed- or variable interest rates.
+A fixed-rate option can help you plan your repayments because they’ll stay the same throughout the life of your loan, but this may also mean you miss out on lower interest rates.
+Fixed-rate loans usually have terms of one to five years.
+Variable rates start off low but fluctuate over the life of the loan, making it harder to budget for the repayments.

 Things to consider before taking out a wedding loan